-Arts Every Day continues to partner with Courting Art Baltimore for 2023!
-This Art Contest is open to all Baltimore City Public School students.
+Arts Every Day continues to partner with Courting Art Baltimore for 2024!
+This Art Contest is open to all Baltimore City Public School high school students.

 The winning artwork will be on long-term display at the Eastside District Courthouse.
 Courting Art Baltimore aims to promote youth art and connecting the legal community with the communities of Baltimore City.

 Baltimore Unity Hall

 1505 Eutaw Place Baltimore, MD 21217

 Court House Awards Reception

 6 – 7:30PM

 1400 E. North Ave Baltimore, MD 21213

 Courting Art is a program that promotes youth artwork, connects the legal community with local communities of Baltimore City, and aims to reduce stress and anxiety for litigants and visitors by beautifying local courthouses.
 Originally hosted by the District Court of Maryland and in partnership with the Baltimore Bar Foundation, Incorporated and the Bar Association of Baltimore City, the contest is open to all Baltimore City public high school students.
 Courting Art Baltimore also collaborates with Baltimore City Public Schools, Arts Every Day, Baltimore City Community College, and the College Bound Foundation to achieve success each year since its first contest in 2016.
 Courting Art Baltimore also connects Baltimore City students with a local community college and provides scholarships to the winning artists to pursue higher education after high school.